AwesomeAley/ObsidianNotes/Computer Organization/Computer Architecture and Registers.md

 Asynchronous Ripple Counter
 slower than synchronous counter
 - less reliable than synchronous counter (but cheaper, uses fewer gates)
+- can make out of JK and any other type of flip flops
+- counters can also be used as dividers
 ![[Pasted image 20230927103131.png]]

 Synchronous Counter